fac22/mixlist/README.md

 We were impressed with the way that nextjs handled dynamic page creation, as well as the efficiency with which it loaded static props, so we decided to use it, and deploy to Vercel.
 The continuous integration with Github was also a factor in deciding to use nextjs.

 What problems did you encounter during deployment?
+Trying to deploy to vercel made us aware of a few errors in our code that weren't apparent in dev builds.

 ### Maintain